 How to Make Sangria with Red Wine

 One of the things I love about this recipe is how easy it is.
 You only need a few ingredients, and the most time intensive part is the slicing of the fruit.
+For the full recipe with all of the measurements, see the recipe card in the bottom of the post.

 - Red Wine: Read my recommendations below.